ESTLCAM – 2.5D Routing- Intermediate¶

 So I can show some different techniques in this walk though I am using piece of Brazilian Ipe that has an uneven top surface, so no reliable Z origin.
 I will use the bed as the start position and tell ESTLCAM the work surface is slightly higher than measured on the thickest part of the wood.
 This will allow me to easily surface the uneven wood and not have to estimate where the origin should be.

 The tool paths start with importing the DXF file in mm.
-This file has all the part paths on it but not the depth of cut so we will work though this on step at a time.
+This file has all the part paths on it but not the depth of cut so we will work though this one step at a time.
 The tool will be starting off to the left of the actual piece of wood touching the bed so the first step is to move the zero point over about half an inch, to approximate where the tool will start.
 Just select Zero, Point, and Click where you want the new Zero.

 The first cutting step will be the basic surfacing of the wood to make sure the top is nice and flush.
-I don’t have much thickness to spare so for surfacing I am only cutting 1.55mm in to the work surface.
+I don’t have much thickness to spare so for surfacing I am only cutting 1.55mm into the work surface.
 Because I am starting from the bed the Z origin will be set at the end when ESTLCAM asks for the part height, that will be the Z zero plane (I will be using 11.5mm).
 So for this part my Z=0 will be 11.5mm from the bed surface.
 If you had a nice flat piece of material you can make it easier and just start at the work surface.

-For the cut I select Inside, pocket, and selected the outer most path, shown in red.
+For the cut I select Inside, pocket, and selected the outermost path, shown in red.
 Make sure to set the tool path depth and machining order starting at one and increment by at least one.

 The next cut will be a pocket taking the whole surface down in 2 steps, a rough and finishing pass.
-For the roughing we can start at 1.55mm from the Z=0 plane since that material is already gone from the previous step and go into the material another 4.85mm as see in the part dimensions.
+For the roughing we can start at 1.55mm from the Z=0 plane since that material is already gone from the previous step and go into the material another 4.85mm as seen in the part dimensions.
 For the roughing pass we will leave an allowance of 0.2mm.
-This lets us come back round for a second pass and only have to mill of .2mm of wood and this leaves a nice smooth Finished surface.
+This lets us come back round for a second pass and only have to mill of .2mm of wood and this leaves a nice smooth finished surface.
 So we use an inside pocket pass with .2mm allowance and then a second just inside cut with 0 allowance since the material has already been removed with the roughing pocket no need to cut all that empty space.
 Current tool path shown in red.

 Again, always set the machining order.
 This new pocket will be the depth at which we start the rest of the cuts (6.4mm)